University Student Survey Procedures

 Requests for the release of non-core quality assurance surveys must be submitted to University Planning and Statistics on the Survey Approval Template including the purpose of the proposed survey, survey methodology, and endorsement of dean or divisional director, with a copy of the proposed survey questionnaire as an appendix.
 Survey proposers must show how the survey aligns with the scheduled timelines for university core surveys to avoid potential clashes.
 Proposals must be submitted at least one month prior to the proposed start date of the survey.

 Prospective survey administrators who are uncertain of the research status of the proposal and the possible need for ethical clearance must consult the MUHREC Executive Officer.

 3. Approval of non-core surveys

 Decisions concerning survey proposals will be communicated to applicants within one month of submission, together with any recommendations for amendments to the survey questions or format, or the survey administration process.
-After inclusion of any amendments, the final survey and details of its method of administration must be lodged with the Office of Planning and Quality for inclusion on University Survey Register.
+After inclusion of any amendments, the final survey and details of its method of administration must be lodged with University Planning and Statistics for inclusion on University Survey Register.

 4. Update of University Survey Register

-A University Survey Register of the titles, survey cohort and ‘start' and ‘closing' dates for each survey will be maintained by the Office of Planning and Quality so that proposed surveys can be aligned with the topics and timelines of other surveys.
+A University Survey Register of the titles, survey cohort and ‘start' and ‘closing' dates for each survey will be maintained by University Planning and Statistics so that proposed surveys can be aligned with the topics and timelines of other surveys.